makersacademy/makers-twitter-bot/README.md

 #### Implementation details:

 * This one is slightly harder.
 If you don't get time to implement this try and diagram what a solution could look like.

+#### Skills needed:

+* The call to the Twitter API uses something called a callback.